ASLeonard/pangenome_summer_school/slides/lecture_7.md

 # Objectives

 By the end of the lecture, we should be able to:
- - assess if a pangenome is good
  - determine the core and accessory components of a pangenome
- - TODO
+ - use basic metrics to check if our pangenome is reasonable
+ - understand how we can check the content of pangenomes is accurate

 ---

 # Overview

+- How do pangenomes grow with more samples
-- A
+- Pangenome graph statistics
-- B
+- Advanced graph assessments

 ---